Abdul Majeed (footballer)

-Abdul Majeed (born 12 November 1966) is a Pakistani former footballer who played as a midfielder for PIA and Crescent Textile Mills, he also represented the national team at the 1986 Asian Games.
+Abdul Majeed (born 12 November 1966) is a Pakistani former footballer who played as a midfielder, and represented the Pakistan national team in the 1980s and 1990s.

 Club career

-Majeed played for Crescent Textile Mills during the early 1980s, before moving to Pakistan Airlines in 1986.
+Majeed played for Crescent Textile Mills during the early 1980s, before moving to Pakistan Airlines.
 At Pakistan Airlines, Majeed would become a key player in their National Football Championship wins in 1989 and 1992–93.

-He also participated with the team in the 1990–91 Asian Club Championship as well as the 1992–93 Asian Cup Winners' Cup.
+He also participated with Pakistan Airlines in the 1990–91 Asian Club Championship as well as the 1992–93 Asian Cup Winners' Cup.

 International career

-In 1985, Majeed played for the Pakistan national team in a group stage match against Bangladesh in the Football at the 1985 South Asian Games.
+In 1985, Majeed played for the Pakistan national team at the 1985 South Asian Games.
 The next year, Majeed took part in the 1986 Quaid-e-Azam International Tournament with Pakistan Greens who finished as runners-up, scoring a goal against Nepal in a 5–0 win.
-He was also selected for the Pakistan national team for their participation in the 1986 Asian Games, He was also involved for the squad in the 1990 Asian Games.
+In March 1986, Majeed featured for Pakistan at the 1986 Fajr International Tournament in Tehran.
+He was also selected for the Pakistan national team for their participation in the 1986 Asian Games and the 1990 Asian Games.

 In 1991, Majeed helped Pakistan win their first Football at the South Asian Games title, where he was a starter in all three matches the team played, including the final which they won 2–0 against the Maldives.
 The following year he was present with the national team for the 1992 Jordan International Tournament.

+Career statistics

+International goals

+Scores and results list Pakistan's goal tally first, score column indicates score after each Majeed goal.